Garra barreimiae: Ecology

 Garra barreimiae is a shoaling fish and is quick to dart away if it feels threatened.
 It is a hardy and adaptable species.
 If the water body in which it is living is starting to dry up, it may be able to survive buried in wet gravel.
 It has also been known to skitter across wet rocks in order to move to another pool, and to make its way up steep wet rocks and beside waterfalls.
 It can tolerate brackish water and a wide range of temperatures.

-The fish feeds on the bottom in the manner of a catfish.
-It eats algae, which it scrapes off rocks, and detritus.
+The fish feeds on the bottom, eating algae which it scrapes off rocks and detritus.
 Examination of the stomach contents of one individual showed that it had consumed both single-celled and filamentous algae, rotifers, nematodes and small crustaceans.
 Breeding takes place when there is sufficient water and may be sparked by a downpour.
 The tiny eggs are deposited among the gravel.